How to Prevent Pulling and Tugging While Shaving

 I have used this video from the Defender razor blade brand, which shows how more space between blades helps to prevent pulling and tugging;

-Then again, a safety razor has plenty of built-in safeguards to prevent nicks and cuts.
+Then again, a safety razor has plenty of safeguards to prevent nicks and cuts.
 A lubricating or moisturizing strip sometimes helps lessen irritation and dryness; unfortunately, getting a very close shave with this one might be challenging.

 Shaving Technique to Prevent Pulling and Tugging

-So if you want a smoother and more comfortable shave, it is time to step up your technique;
+So, if you want a smoother and more comfortable shave, it is time to step up your technique;

 In this video, you will see the correct shaving method to prevent pulling, tugging, and other shaving irritations and issues;